 Lastly, if your substance abuse includes criminal activity that your licensing Board may be required to report to State of Federal law enforcement, you will want a lawyer sensitive to this type of exposure.

 The key goal of the Oregon Medical Board, the Oregon Board of Pharmacy, and the Oregon State Board of Nursing, is to ensure public safety and the competency of the individual practitioner.
 If a pharmacy is involved, the Board of Pharmacy will further seek to ensure the security of the drug inventory.
 The same is true of the Drug Enforcement Administration (DEA).

 Getting involved from the beginning

 Your best strategy when defending your medical license or DEA Registration during a civil investigation is to engage the process from the onset.
-Too many nurses, pharmacists and physicians wait to obtain legal advice until shortly before or after being interviewed by nurse investigators from the Oregon State Board of Nursing, pharmacy inspectors from the Oregon Board of Pharmacy, or a sub-committee of physicians from the Oregon Medical Board.
-This is an important: A recorded interview conducted by nurse investigators, pharmacy inspectors, of a sub-committee of physicians is no place to learn about your case, to “show up and see how it goes.”
+Too many nurses, pharmacists and physicians wait to obtain legal advice until shortly before or after being interviewed by nurse investigators from the Oregon State Board of Nursing, pharmacy inspectors from the Oregon Board of Pharmacy, or a investigative committee (sub-committee) of physicians from the Oregon Medical Board.
+This is an important: A recorded interview conducted by nurse investigators, pharmacy inspectors, or a sub-committee of physicians is no place to learn about your case, to “show up and see how it goes.”
 Remember, if your recorded interview goes poorly, damage is done, and that interview is a permanent part of your record.